leo-bogert/bumblebee-multiscreen-tools/README.md

 This is **triggered by high CPU and/or I/O load** - so you can easily avoid it by ensuring the system is idle before you try to switch the screen.
 It should be fixed by newer kernels so consider upgrading your distribution.
-Meanwhile retrying when the system is idle again may work, otherwise a reboot will fix the issue.
+Meanwhile retrying when the system is idle again may work (e.g. undock, ensure the system is idle, and dock again), otherwise a reboot will fix the issue.

 ### Mouse cursor issues